 Connect Challenge

 During first-round vetting, a select number of spots at the finals may be reserved for students who are in a program in the IU College of Arts + Sciences.
-Students may apply only once per year with one idea.
-Students who applied in previous Connect Challenges may apply again but must apply with a different idea.

 The only thing needed to apply is an idea!
 Manifestations of the idea (prototypes, patents, launched businesses, market viable products) are not required to apply.
 The idea must be the student’s own.
 Students may apply to one of three categories.
 The categories are: